 In June, the Office of the Registrar will add accepted/deposited applicants into the ApplyUTH portal.
 You will then receive an automated email, from the University, containing your ApplyUTH account information; the email will be sent to the personal email address provided on the TMDSAS application.
-Once you receive this information, you can log in to the portal; if you have issues logging into the portal, you may contact the HELP DESK at 713-486-4848.
+Use this username and password to login to the applicant you can log in to the applicant portal.
+The HELP DESK can assist with any login issues at 713-486-4848.

 The Office of the Registrar will begin enrolling first year students at the end of June if all HOLDs have been removed from your account.
 The Office of the Registrar will continue to enroll students weekly as HOLDs are removed from accounts.
 NOTE: Selection of Financial Aid and tuition payments are not available in the ApplyUTH portal.
 These transactions occur in the myUTH student portal.

 Once your Identity Management (IDM) HOLD is removed, by the school, you will no longer have access to ApplyUTH, you will have access to the student portal myUTH.
 This portal is where you will be able to view and pay tuition, select installment plans, accept financial aid, etc. You may contact the HELP DESK at 713-486-4848 if you have problems logging into your myUTH account.

 TMDSAS and UTHealth do not share admissions documents.
 The Office of the Registrar requires original official transcripts from all previously attended institutions.
 Transcripts must be mailed directly to the Registrar.
 All official transcripts, including coursework successfully completed and degrees earned (if any), should be received in the Office of the Registrar by August 1, 2023.